avendramini/OD-SDN-Slicing/README.md

 TODO

 ## CLI REST Commands Overview
-The platform exposes a RESTful API that enables direct control of the SDN controller and network slicing logic.
+In addition to the graphical interface, the platform exposes a RESTful API that enables direct control of the SDN controller and network slicing logic.
 Using simple CLI-based `curl` commands, users can perform various network operations such as changing operational modes, managing slices or configuring QoS policies on OpenFlow switches.